KaiLinCV/linux_user_add/README.md

 - [Techniques Used](#techniques-used)

 ---
-## 📌 Features
+## Features

-- ✅ Adds a new user to the local Linux system
+- Adds a new user to the local Linux system
-- 🔐 Automatically generates a secure, random password
+- Automatically generates a secure, random password
-- 🧾 Outputs the username, password, and hostname to the console for documentation
+- Outputs the username, password, and hostname to the console for documentation
-- 🔄 Enforces password change upon first login (administrator enforced)
+- Enforces password change upon first login

 ---

-## 💻 Script Execution Flow
+## Script Execution Flow

-### 1. ❌ Non-admin attempt
+### 1. Non-admin attempt

 Running the script without administrator privileges results in an error: